 4. Utilize Your Kitchen Island

 Having a kitchen island can give you much more storage and prep space, perfect for hosting holiday festivities.
-Whether your island is built to blend in with your existing cabinetry or is a one-of-a-kind piece of antique furniture with a butcher block, the storage opportunities are endless.
+Whether you blend your island with existing cabinetry or use a one-of-a-kind piece of antique furniture with a butcher block, the storage opportunities on your island are endless.
 Consider the flow of your kitchen and organize your island drawers accordingly.
 Are they best for pots and pans?
 Cooking supplies and equipment?
 Utensils and small appliances?
 No matter how you decide to organize your island, make sure it helps elevate and simplify your cooking experience.